 How do I apply?

 Complete an application (only available between January 1 and April 15).
 If you need help, the assessor’s staff will assist you.
-You must apply for your 2018 property tax reduction between January 1 and April 17, 2018.
+You must apply for your property tax reduction between January 1 and April 15th of the current year.
 To receive this benefit, you must apply and qualify each year.
 It is not renewed automatically.

 You must show proof of your eligibility, income, and medical expenses when you file your application.

 If you are missing some of this information, complete as much of the form as possible, sign and return it to the Assessor’s Office by the April 17th deadline.
 Attach a note of explanation if you have estimated any part of your income.
 You will be allowed a reasonable amount of time to complete the form after the filing deadline.

 If your application is approved, your property tax reduction will appear on the tax notice sent to you in November.